 Nine top banks in Brunei serve 400,000 people in Brunei.
 Let’s have a look at them one by one (first the local ones and then the foreign banks) –

 #1.
 Baiduri Bank Berhad:

 This is one of the most prominent banks in Brunei.
 It was established in the year 1994 as a member of the Baiduri Bank Group.
-In the year 2017, Global Finance nominated Baiduri Bank as the “World’s Best Bank 2017 for Brunei”.
-Baiduri Bank is the first to launch many of the services that the people of Brunei never used before, e.g. in-store, in-mail banking, multi-currency ATM, marketing app, etc. Baiduri Bank is one of the biggest banks in Brunei as its total assetsIts Total AssetsTotal Assets is the sum of a company's current and noncurrent assets.
+In 2017, Global Finance nominated Baiduri Bank as the “World’s Best Bank 2017 for Brunei”.
+Baiduri Bank is the first to launch many of the services that the people of Brunei never used before, e.g., in-store, in-mail banking, multi-currency ATM, marketing app, etc. Baiduri Bank is one of the biggest banks in Brunei as its total assetsIts Total AssetsTotal Assets is the sum of a company's current and noncurrent assets.
 Total assets also equals to the sum of total liabilities and total shareholder funds.
 Total Assets = Liabilities + Shareholder Equity amounted to around BND 3.5 billion as of 2014.
 Baiduri Bank was also the first bank in Brunei to be rated by Standard & Poor.

 #2.
 Bank Islam Brunei Darussalam Berhad:

 This bank in Brunei provides complete services as an Islamic institution in Brunei.
 It was founded in the year 2005, and it proudly serves more than half of the population in Brunei.
 The head-quarter of this bank is situated in Negara Brunei Darussalam.
 As last reported in the year 2016, the total assets of this bank were BND 9.5 billion.
 The profits of this bank were also quite good, i.e., BND 104.2 million in the year 2016.
 It has an A- (stable) credit rating by Standard & Poor Global as of August 2017.